Let the Right One In (film): Plot

-Oskar, a meek 12-year-old boy, resides with his mother Yvonne in the western Stockholm suburb of Blackeberg in 1982.
-His classmates regularly bully him, and he spends his evenings imagining revenge, collecting clippings from newspapers and magazines about murders.
-One night he meets Eli, who appears to be a pale girl of his age.
-Eli has recently moved into the next-door apartment with an older man, Håkan.
-Eli initially informs Oskar that they cannot be friends.
-Over time, however, the two begin to form a relationship, and exchange Morse code messages through their adjoining wall.
+Oskar resides with his mother in the Swedish suburb of Blackeberg in 1982.
+His classmates bully him, and he spends his evenings imagining revenge.
+One evening, he meets Eli, who appears to be a girl his age.
+Eli has moved into the adjoining apartment with a man, Håkan.
+Eli informs Oskar that they cannot be friends, but the two begin exchanging coded messages through their shared wall.
 Eli learns that Oskar is being bullied by schoolmates and encourages him to stand up for himself.
-Oskar enrolls in weight-training classes after school.
+Oskar then enrolls in exercise classes after school.

-Earlier, Håkan stops and kills a passerby on a footpath to harvest blood for Eli, but is interrupted by an approaching dog walker.
-Eli is prompted to waylay and kill a local man, Jocke, making his way home after having said goodnight to his best friend, Lacke.
-A cat-loving recluse, Gösta, witnesses the attack from his flat but, in disbelief, decides not to report the incident.
-Håkan hides Jocke's body in an ice-hole in the local lake.
-Håkan makes another effort to obtain blood for Eli by trapping a teenage boy in a changing room after school.
-When he is about to be discovered by the boy's friends, Håkan pours concentrated hydrochloric acid onto his own face, disfiguring it to prevent the authorities from identifying him.
-Eli visits Håkan in the hospital; Håkan offers her his neck for feeding.
+Håkan kills a person on a footpath to harvest blood for Eli, but is interrupted by a passerby.
+Eli is prompted to waylay and kill a man, Jocke.
+A recluse witnesses the attack from his flat but doesn't report the incident.
+Håkan hides Jocke's body in a hole in the lake.
+Håkan makes another effort to obtain blood for Eli by trapping a boy in a room after school.
+When he is unsuccessful, Håkan pours acid onto his own face to avoid identification.
+Eli visits Håkan in the hospital, where he offers his own neck for feeding.
 Eli drains him of his blood, and Håkan falls out the window.
-Eli goes to Oskar's apartment and spends the night with him, during which time they agree to "go steady", though Eli states, "I'm not a girl".
+Eli goes to Oskar's apartment and spends the night with him, during which they agree to "go steady", though Eli states, "I'm not a girl".